 You’ll work side by side with professional journalists, and have the chance to hear from them first-hand about industry insights and experiences.

-During your time at CSU, you’ll become familiar with the tools and equipment of the industry because you use them every day.
+During your time at Charles Sturt University, you’ll become familiar with the tools and equipment of the industry because you use them every day.
 So when it’s time for you to graduate, you can hit the ground running and feel confident in your abilities to build a career in radio.

 Kamin began his uni journey in Sydney, but quickly realised that he wasn’t in the right place.

 “I was initially enrolled at UTS [University of Technology Sydney] and I just had a really weird gut feeling that I didn’t want to go there, and wanted to travel to Bathurst.
-I called up CSU two weeks before O-Week and asked to join based on my school record and ATAR.
+I called up Charles Sturt University two weeks before Orientation and asked to join based on my school record and ATAR.
 Fortunately, they took me in with very little notice.”

-“Through CSU I have done many internships, and through those experiences I have managed to get casual work – which is a foot in the door to a very competitive industry.
+“Through Charles Sturt University I have done many internships, and through those experiences I have managed to get casual work – which is a foot in the door to a very competitive industry.
 From my experience, it’s a snowballing effect, after one internship you want more, and opportunities arise from putting yourself out there and applying yourself when you get the opportunities to be noticed.”

-Kamin attributes a lot of his success to the skills he gained while working at 2MCE’s National Radio News (NRN), a program run by CSU allowing students to write and broadcast news for community radio.
+Kamin attributes a lot of his success to the skills he gained while working at 2MCE’s National Radio News (NRN), a program run by the uni allowing students to write and broadcast news for community radio.

 “Honestly, without National Radio News, I wouldn’t have stood out for interviews or internship opportunities.
 It put me a step ahead of competition and taught me really valuable journalism skills, which many people don’t have.
 From the start of second year, you were thrown into the deep end and started producing news.
 It’s a place where you could quickly learn from your mistakes and spit out some quality news by the end of the cadetship.
 Speaking to people in the industry, I found out so many of them had also been an NRN cadet – and they all said the same thing about the experience you gain.”